Animal welfare

 • Keeping or training animals for exhibition.

 The minimum term of a licence will be 1 year.
-Where higher standards are achieved a 2 or 3 year licence will be granted.
+Where higher standards are achieved a 2 or 3 year licence will be granted so saving money on licensing fees for those who achieve the higher standards.

 The following fees are applicable to animal welfare licences processed and/or granted under the Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018.
-Please note where there are more than one activity taking place at the business, as well as the fee for the main activity you will be required to submit an additional activity fee for each additional activity you undertake.
+Please note where there is more than one activity taking place at the business, as well as the fee for the main activity you will be required to submit an additional activity fee for each additional activity you undertake.
+Please note that fees may increase on 1st April or 1st September, so keep an eye on this document for updates.

 See the guidance on the standards to be achieved for each activity and on the ‘business test’.